ukmda/ukmda-dataprocessing/usermgmt/README.md

 ## Moving a camera
 To move a camera to a new location, select the row containing the camera then select Camera/Move.
 After you fill in any new information, a new unix and AWS user will be created and the configuration files for the old user will be updated.
 The old camera must then be marked disabled as explained next.

+IMPORTANT NOTE: the camera owner should NOT make any changes - the system will automatically update their configuration.

 ## Disabling a camera
 To disable a camera, change the Active column from 1 to today's date in YYYYMMDD format eg 20220715.
 This removes the camera from current UKMON reporting, but retains the details for any historical reporting.